There could be some intro text for the blog here. It is added in CMS under PAGES = BLOG

 Remove the data from any section and the space hear will be removed with it.

-Check out this link to see how one style of CMJSCreativ chandelier shade is being made.
-Craftsmen Alex Petrakis assisted by K.C.
-Carter are at work.
+Check out this link to see how one style of CMJSCreativ chandelier shade is being made by our glass blowing team.

 This was my first iMovie.
 I hope to do more....